zloeber/NLogModule/release/NLogModule/docs/Write-Verbose.md

 ### -Message
 Specifies the message to display.
 This parameter is required.
-You can also pipe a message string to Write-Verbose.
+You can also pipe a message string to Write-Verbose .

 ```yaml
 Type: String